rackerlabs/support-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 #### Network check

-The graph for the Network check displays inbound and outbound network traffic in kilobytes per second.
+The graph for the Network check displays inbound and outbound network traffic in kilobytes per second, as shown in the following image:

 <img src="{% asset_path cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel/dbnetworkgraph.png %}" />